dxw/bp-export-users/readme.txt

 Github link: https://github.com/dxw/bp-export-users
 Tags: buddypress, export
 Requires at least: 3.1.3
-Tested up to: 3.1.3
+Tested up to: 3.5.2

 Allows exporting of all user data from WordPress and BuddyPress to CSV.
+If you don't have BuddyPress installed it just exports WordPress user data.

 == Description ==

 It adds a menu item "Export Users" under the "Tools" menu.

-== Installation ==
+Installation:

 1. Unzip it where it goes.
 2. Enable it.